astropy/astropy/docs/nddata/utils.rst

 The ``wcs`` attribute of the `~astropy.nddata.utils.Cutout2D` object now contains the propagated `~astropy.wcs.WCS` for the cutout array.
-Let's find the sky coordinates for a given pixel in the cutout array.
+Now we can find the sky coordinates for a given pixel in the cutout array.
 Note that we need to use the ``cutout.wcs`` object for the cutout positions::